GraalVM NativeImage Reverse Reconstruction

 }

-Other code in the loop body performs string concatenation and output operations as before, and the restored code basically reflects the execution logic of the original code.
+The other code in the loop body performs string concatenation and output operations as before.
+The restored code basically reflects the execution logic of the original code.

 Further improvements are needed

-Currently, this tool is able to partially restore program control flow, implement certain level of data flow analysis and function name recovery.
-In order to become a comprehensive and usable tool, the following points need to be completed:
+Currently, this tool is able to partially restore program control flow, achieve some level of data flow analysis and function name restoration.
+To become a complete and usable tool, it still needs to accomplish the following:

 More accurate function name, function parameters, and function return value restoration